django-tastypie/django-tastypie/docs/settings.rst

 **Optional**

-This setting controls what the default number of records Tastypie will show in a list view is.
+This setting controls the default number of records Tastypie will show in a list view.

 This is only used when a user does not specify a ``limit`` GET parameter and the ``Resource`` subclass has not overridden the number to be shown.